Driftwood2D/Driftwood/docsrc/01_Engine_Usage/01_Getting_Started.md

 ### config.json

-This is the Driftwood 2D configuration file, which sets default options for running the engine.
-You will learn how to change this file in the [Configuration File](Configuration_File) section later in this chapter.
+This is the Driftwood 2D configuration file, which contains default settings for running the engine.
+You will learn how to edit this file in the [Configuration File](Configuration_File) section later in this chapter.

 ### driftwood.bat